vishnu-career/game-hub/README.md

 # 🎮 Game Hub

 **Game Hub** is a responsive game discovery platform where users can explore video games by genre, platform, and rating.
-Built with React, TypeScript, Vite, and Chakra UI.
-The project emphasizes performance, accessibility, and a modular design system.
+Built with React, TypeScript, Vite, and Chakra UI, the project emphasizes performance, accessibility, and a modular design system.
 Ideal for gamers and developers looking for a sleek, user-friendly interface to discover new games.

+## 🌐 Live Demo

+Check out the live demo of the project here: [Game Hub Demo](https://game-hub-rose-ten.vercel.app/)

 ## 🚀 Features